Ismail Kadare: Legacy

-Kadare is considered to be one of the greatest living writers.
+Kadare was considered to be one of the greatest writers in the world.
 The London newspaper The Independent said of Kadare: "He has been compared to Gogol, Kafka and Orwell.
-But Kadare's is an original voice, universal but deeply rooted in his own soil".
+But Kadare's is an original voice, universal but deeply rooted in his own soil."
 The New York Times said his fiction has been compared with that of Gabriel García Márquez, as well as Milan Kundera, and The Christian Science Monitor wrote he has also been compared with Dostoevsky and Isak Dinesen.
-Translator and biographer David Bellos wrote that "In some ways, he's like Balzac."
-Critic Richard Eder called him "a supreme fictional interpreter of the psychology and physiognomy of oppression."
+Translator and biographer David Bellos wrote: "In some ways, he's like Balzac."
+Critic Richard Eder called him "a supreme fictional interpreter of the psychology and physiognomy of oppression".

 Kadare's literary works were conceived in the bedrock of tiny Albanian literature, almost unknown before in Europe or the rest of the world.
 With Kadare it became known, read, and appreciated.
 For the first time in its history, through Kadare, Albanian literature has been integrated into wider European and world literature.

 Kadare's oeuvre is a literature of resistance.
 He managed to write normal literature in an abnormal country – a Communist dictatorship.
 He had to struggle to get his literary works published, going against state policy.
 At times even putting his life at risk.
 Dissent was not allowed in Albania.
 Kadare noted: "That was not possible.
 You risked being shot.
 Not condemned, but shot for a word against the regime.
 A single word."

 Under Hoxha, at least 100,000 people were imprisoned for political reasons or for a word they said or wrote; 5,000, including many writers, were executed.

-Kadare devised numerous subtle strategies and cunning stratagems in order to outwit Communist censors.
+Kadare devised numerous subtle stratagems to outwit Communist censors.
 He used old devices such as parable, myth, fable, folk-tale, allegory, and legend, and sprinkled them with double-entendre, allusion, insinuation, satire, and coded messages.

 His oeuvre in general has been in theoretical and practical opposition to the mandatory Socialist Realism required by the State.
 Kadare challenged Socialist Realism for three decades and opposed it with his subjective realism, avoiding state censorship by using allegorical, symbolic, historical and mythological means.

 The conditions in which Kadare lived and published his works were not comparable to other European Communist countries where at least some level of public dissent was tolerated.
 Rather, the situation in Albania was comparable to North Korea or to the Soviet Union in the 1930s under Stalin.
 Despite this, Kadare used any opportunity to attack the regime in his works, by means of political allegories, which were picked up by educated Albanian readers.
 Henri Amouroux, a member of the Académie des Sciences Morales et Politiques of France, pointed out that Soviet dissidents including Solzhenitsyn published their works during the era of de-Stalinization, whereas Kadare lived and published his works in a country which remained Stalinist until 1990.